kristinaabramoff/Python_FinanceElection_Analysis/README.md

 To run the Python scripts, follow these steps:

-Open your terminal or command prompt whilst in the analysis folder in the corresponding PyBank or PyPoll directory.
+Open your terminal or command prompt at the "analysis" folder in the corresponding PyBank or PyPoll directory.